-Yes, but please inform the studio of such plans and anyone entering is accepting the studio liability release.
+Yes, but it is preferred you inform the studio in advance and it is your responsibility to inform them they are also accepting the studio liability release.

 The quick answer is, keep it simple – solid vibrant colors are best.
-If you book an unlimited looks session, bring plenty of options.
+If you book a multiple looks session, bring plenty of options.
 For businesspersons, when wearing a tie or similar accessories, consider minimal patterns or colors that contrast well, but are not the same color as the suit coat.
-NOTE: some suits have intricate patterns or sheens to them that when studio-lit produce unnatural artifacts that can be near impossible to edit out.
+NOTE: some suits and other clothing have intricate patterns or sheens to them that when studio-lit produce unnatural artifacts or “digital noise” that can be near impossible to edit out.
 Avoid these.
+Also, these suits can appear to be distorted when viewing them in an image viewer on your screen if the viewer is sizing at an odd size (like 33%) rather than 50% or 100%, for example).
 Generally, keep jewelry to a minimum.
 The main point is that you want your face to outshine what you are wearing so the focus stays on you and not what you are wearing.
 For modeling digitals, solid colors are good as well as form-fitting clothes.
 Also, bring plenty of options.

 If you are getting a haircut before, try to do it at least a few days prior so your hair has time to grow back a bit to your more natural look.
 Also, just in case you get a bad haircut, there is recovery time, or enough time to reschedule.
 Wearing makeup is okay – just do not go beyond what you would do on a typical important day, like when going to a casting or meeting an important client or customer.
 Get a good night’s sleep the night before so you look fresh all day the day of your headshots.
 Also, drink lots of water for a a few days ahead of your session, so your skin looks more naturally hydrated and clearer.